 Astrophotographer at large… some people really get carried away with their work!

-Tools of choice are TheSkyX Professional (duh), one of the Paramount GEM’s (also, duh… you saw who I worked for right?
-Can you say COMPANY CAR!), and I use all kinds of post processing software; both PixInsight and Photoshop, also FITS liberator sometimes, as well as Registax and AutoStackert for lucky imaging.
-Computer wise, I prefer day to day tasks on a Mac, but also use Windows quite a bit, and even image with a Linux machine or Raspberry Pi (I do cross platform development… again… this is a product of my actual profession).
+Tools of choice are TheSkyX Professional (naturally), one of the Paramount GEM’s (also, no surprise), and I use all kinds of post processing software; both PixInsight and Photoshop, also FITS liberator sometimes, as well as Registax and AutoStackert for lucky imaging.
+Computer wise, I prefer day to day tasks on a Mac, but also use Windows quite a bit, and even image with a Linux machine or Raspberry Pi (I do cross platform development… again… this is a product of my profession).
 When it comes to astrophotography, I’m just about as eclectic as you can possibly be.

 Finally, here’s some links to other places you might find me around the inter-webs…